VladSkripniuk/DeepTORCS/README.md

 To build driver with Tensorflow, one have to download Tensorflow sources with ``get_TF.sh````.

-After that, one should come into tensorflow folder, and build a driver, for instance, for 3 lane road.
+After that, one should come into tensorflow folder, and build a driver, for instance, for 3 lane road (this may take a couple of hours)

 ```bazel build --config=opt --config=cuda //tensorflow/cc/driver:drive_3lane```